Camp Pride Summer Leadership Camp

 - Shampoo, soap, bathroom supplies, etc.

-Undergraduate LGBT & ally student leaders at colleges and universities across the United States.
+Undergraduate LGBTQ & ally student leaders at colleges and universities across the United States.

 - Identify and describe components of their own identities that give them power and privilege as citizens and leaders in our society.